-The TRANSPOESIE poetry festival is organised for the fifth consecutive year by EUNIC Brussels, the European Union National Institutes for Culture based in the Belgian capital.
+The TRANSPOESIE poetry festival is organised for the sixth consecutive year by EUNIC Brussels, the European Union National Institutes for Culture based in the Belgian capital.
 This year, our reading events will go virtual – sharing European poetry to audiences around the world, starting with our opening event on 23 September.

 For 10 years TRANSPOESIE has celebrated language diversity, inspired by the European Day of Languages marked on the 26th of September every year.
 This year’s edition will include poets from 26 countries and regions, sharing poetry in their native languages internationally, with translations in French, English, and Dutch.
 In Brussels, selected poems will be featured on your favourite route around town, as the poster campaign in public transport kicks off on September 15.